actual-saurabh/feature-request/README.txt

 * Internal CAPTCHA
 * Attachment for features
 * Advanced and easy to use settings for controlling new features submitting, Emails, Vote limitation and etc.
+* Archieve page and custom page with shortcode to viewing list of features request.

+= Shortcodes =

+[feature_request hide_submit="off" hide_votes="off" hide_voting="off" groups="2,5,12"]

+[feature_request_user_votes hide_total="off" hide_remaining="off" groups="2,5,12"]

 == Installation ==
-1. Upload \"feature-request\" folder to the \"/wp-content/plugins/\" directory.
+1. Upload "feature-request" folder to the "/wp-content/plugins/" directory.
-2. Activate the plugin through the \"Plugins\" menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.
-3. Save Feature Request settings and Permalink settings.

-== Frequently Asked Questions ==
-= Why the voting controls for features not shown? = You should save settings after installation and after changing vote type.
+3. Delete or edit sample suggestion.

+Note: You can't use the plugin without any groups in this version.
+So make sure at least one group exists for feature requests.

 == Screenshots ==
 1. List of requests and multivote system.